techprimate/TPPDF/README.md

 pdf.addAttributedText(text: title)
 ```

-### AddImage(container, image, size)
+### AddImage(container, image, size, caption, sizeFit)

 Draws an image in the given container.
 If the given size is not zero size, it will draw it using that size, proportionally scaling.
-The size of an image is limited by the page bounds.
+The size of an image is scaled according to sizeFit.
+If the height of an image and its caption is beyond the page bounds, then a new page is created.

 **Example:**